Zimbabwe holds final rallies before historic election

 Farai Mutsaka, The Associated Press

-HARARE, Zimbabwe -- Zimbabwean President Emmerson Mnangagwa and main challenger Nelson Chamisa are set to hold final campaign rallies ahead of Monday's election in a country seeking to move past decades of economic and political paralysis.
+HARARE, Zimbabwe -- Zimbabwean President Emmerson Mnangagwa promised a "thunderous victory" as he and main challenger Nelson Chamisa rallied supporters one last time ahead of Monday's election in a country seeking to move past decades of economic and political paralysis.

-Supporters of the 75-year-old Mnangagwa, a former Mugabe deputy, and the 40-year-old Chamisa, the leader of the opposition MDC party, are gathering at separate venues in Harare, the capital.
+Supporters of the 75-year-old Mnangagwa, a former Mugabe deputy, and the 40-year-old Chamisa, the leader of the opposition MDC party, rallied on Saturday in Harare, the capital.

+"We have opened the country to the world," Mnangagwa declared Saturday, claiming that hundreds of investors had poured into the country since he took office with billions of dollars in commitments.
+Many in once-prosperous Zimbabwe, however, have yet to see any effects as they continue to stand or sleep in long lines to access dwindling cash.

+"Allow him to finish the job he started," said one supporter of the president, Erica Chindoma, who like many was bused in by the ruling party to attend the stadium rally under heavy security.

 In an interview with The Associated Press on Friday, Chamisa alleged that Zimbabwe's electoral commission is biased in favour of Mnangagwa, which the president and the commission deny.
 Chamisa vowed to hold peaceful protests if the election is flawed.